Sumeyahassen/week7-plp-js/README.md

 # JavaScript Web Development Examples

 This repository contains a collection of practical JavaScript examples demonstrating fundamental web development concepts.
-The examples are organized into morning and afternoon sessions, each focusing on different aspects of JavaScript and DOM manipulation.
+The examples are organized into morning, afternoon, and evening sessions, each focusing on different aspects of JavaScript and DOM manipulation.

 ## Directory Structure

 - **`/morning/`** - Basic JavaScript fundamentals and DOM manipulation
 - **`/afternoon/`** - More advanced web applications and interactive examples
+- **`/evening/`** - Advanced JavaScript concepts and applications

 ## Morning Examples